Have questions about Snapshot?

 - What is the Snapshot program schedule?

 To view the great Snapshot events that await you, please visit the Snapshot Program Schedule.
 In addition, a detailed schedule of events will be provided when you check-in.
 The schedule allows you to select from a variety of information sessions and classes that suit your interests.

 - If I arrive before Snapshot begins or stay after the program ends, will I have accommodations?

 If your travel arrangements require you to stay longer than the one night included in the Snapshot program, we are happy to provide visiting students on-campus housing in a residence hall with current students for one additional night (either the Saturday night before Snapshot begins or the Monday night after the program ends).

 The Snapshot program fee includes two on-campus meals for registered students and a catered dinner for registered parents.
-Additional meals are available meals in the Hixson Union Building dining hall (approximately $7 per person; cash is preferred), as well as the HUB café and Mind & Hearth Coffee House (cash, credit and debit cards are accepted).
+Additional meals are available meals in the Hixson Union Building dining hall (approximately $7 per person), as well as the HUB café and Mind & Hearth Coffee House (cash, credit and debit cards are accepted).